 Why does accreditation exist?

-The accreditation requirement is meant to make sure that investors have enough financial sophistication to evaluate the risks and merits of an investment, or sufficient wealth to bear the economic consequences of a loss.
+The accreditation requirement is meant to make sure that investors in private securities have either enough financial sophistication to evaluate the risks and merits of an investment, or sufficient wealth to bear the economic consequences of a loss.
+Private market investments include shares of private companies (such as startups) and private funds (such as private equity funds, hedge funds, and venture capital funds).

 Investing in a public company in the U.S. is a simple, straightforward process.
 You identify a business, buy shares through a brokerage account, and sell them back into the market whenever it suits your needs.
 Virtually everyone is eligible to buy public company shares.
 In exchange for this broad access to investors, public companies have to go through a rigorous registration process and regularly provide robust disclosures to the public.
 As an investor, you can use these disclosures to inform your decisions.
 In other words, public markets are transparent and liquid.

-Since private companies aren’t required to make the same disclosures as public companies, investors lack visibility into their finances and business practices.
-This puts investors who don’t have special insight into a company or industry at a disadvantage.
-And because private investments are illiquid—meaning they can’t always be sold right away—they may pose extra risk to investors who don’t have large reserves of cash to cover unexpected expenses.
+Private companies aren’t required to make the same disclosures as their public counterparts.
+This means investors lack the same level of visibility into their finances and business practices.
+For investors who don’t have special insight into a company or industry, this can be a disadvantage.
+In addition, private investments are illiquid, which means that investors can’t easily sell them to cover other liabilities.
+Illiquidity may pose extra risk to investors who don’t have large reserves of cash to cover unexpected expenses.

-For these reasons, the SEC restricts investment in certain private assets to accredited investors.
-These include shares of private companies and private funds, such as private equity funds, hedge funds, and venture capital funds.
+For these reasons, the SEC restricts investment in certain private securities to accredited investors.

 How have the accredited investor rules changed?

-The Securities and Exchange Commission (SEC) originally established the accreditation criteria as a response to the Great Depression, and the concept dates back to The Securities Act of 1933.
+The SEC originally established the accreditation criteria as a response to the Great Depression, and the concept dates back to the Securities Act of 1933.
 The last substantial refresh of those rules occurred in 1982, when private funds were relatively new types of assets and represented a much smaller fraction of the U.S. economy than they do today.

-For decades, the SEC used only two criteria to determine who qualifies as an accredited investor: either income or net worth.
-Those financial thresholds have remained steady since 1982, despite inflation.
+For nearly four decades, the SEC used only two criteria to determine who qualifies as an accredited investor: either income level or net worth.
+Those financial thresholds have remained unchanged despite inflation.
 With the exception of a provision in the 2010 Dodd-Frank Act that excludes an investor’s primary residence from their net worth, not much has changed since 1982—until recently.

 In 2020, the SEC broadened access to private investments by recognizing criteria based on financial experience and sophistication.